paulmillr/noble-ciphers/README.md

 A "protected message" would mean a probability of `2**-50` that a passive attacker successfully distinguishes the ciphertext outputs of the AEAD scheme from the outputs of a random function.
-See [RFC draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-aead-limits/) for details.
+See [draft-irtf-cfrg-aead-limits](https://datatracker.ietf.org/doc/draft-irtf-cfrg-aead-limits/) for details.

 - Max message size:
   - AES-GCM: ~68GB, `2**36-256`